25 Business Continuity Statistics You Need to Know

 Ransomware has become one of the leading causes of operational downtime, affecting businesses around the globe.
 As of 2022, the average amount of downtime experienced following a ransomware attack was more than three weeks.
 That represents a significant increase from two years prior when the average length of downtime was 16 days.

-Pair the length of downtime with growing ransom bills, which were 5 times higher in the last 12 months, and you’ve got plenty of reason to worry about what might happen if a ransomware attack hits your system.
+Pair the length of downtime with costly ransom demands and payments, which averaged $1 million in 2025, and you’ve got plenty of reason to worry about what might happen if a ransomware attack hits your system.
 As with most disaster scenarios, data backup remains the single greatest protection against ransomware because it allows businesses to quickly recover lost data and restore systems to their pre-infected state.
+For smaller businesses, Datto ALTO provides an affordable yet powerful backup and recovery system.
+Explore Datto ALTO pricing to see how it can fit into your disaster recovery plan.

 What’s most concerning is how pervasive these attacks have become.
-In 2023, 6.06 billion malware attacks were detected globally.
-Of those, 88% were carried out via email.
-Experts estimate that 73% of companies are at risk of a material cyberattack—an event that’s significant enough to affect a company’s financial condition, operations, or market valuation.
+In 2025, security researchers projected more than 6.5 billion malware infections, according to DeepStrike, driven increasingly by adaptive AI and deepfake technologies.
+In recent years, 88% of such attacks have been carried out via email.
+Experts estimate that 73% of companies are at risk of a material cyberattack—an event that’s significant enough to affect a company’s financial condition, operations or market valuation.

-Verizon’s Data Breach Report, which analyzed 10,626 data breaches, also revealed that nearly 3 in 4 breaches involved the human element, including social engineering attacks or human error.
-This is yet another business continuity statistic that explains why IT managers are so concerned about the threat of phishing emails and other user deception.
+Verizon’s 2025 Data Breach Report, which analyzed 22,052 real-world security incidents, revealed that nearly 2 in 3 breaches involved the human element, including social engineering attacks or human error.
+This business continuity statistic shows that organizations can’t let their guard down against social engineering attacks like phishing, even as other threat trends are on the rise.

-21. Only 61% of companies have a business continuity plan
+21. Only 26% of companies have a disaster recovery plan

 22. 16% of SMB executives don’t know their Recovery Time Objectives